2024 Best Social Media Audit Template: Audit New Clients in 20 Minutes

 Country Performance and Regional Performance

-Geographical data can be broken down by state, as well as by country if relevant.
+Geographical data can be broken down by state and country if relevant.
 Here’s what it looks like if you break down performance by country.

 Social media audit template 18: Country Performance